dylanfesta/HawkesSimulator.jl/docs/src/exp_1and2D.md

 ## Covariance density

+TODO : write definition

-Now the covariance density
+I compute the covariance density it numerically.
-first, compute it numerically for a reasonable time range
+The time inteval `mydt` should not be too small.

 ```@example exp_1and2D
 mytrain = pops.trains_history[1]